Jose-MPM/Notes/Courses/English V/English Topics.md

                 Present Progresive of the verb "to go": **She/He/It is going** + Infinite form of the **verb**: **to walk**.
                 > They're going to work for an international company.
             - (-) Subject + To be + not + **going to** + rest
-                > She isn't going to work for an international company.
+                * > She isn't going to work for an international company.
+                * > I am not going to be rude with my teacher. (grosero)
             - (?)
 To be + Subject + **going to** + rest ?
                 * > Are you going to work for an international company?
 Yes, I'm.
 No, I'm not.
                 * > Is he going to work for an international company?
 Yes, She is.
 No, She isn't
                 * > _Are they going_ to read?
+                * > Are we going to visit Buckingham Palace tomorrow?
         * Uses:
             - Use be _going to + base form_ to talk about future plans or intentions: An action in the future that has been planned or prepared.
                 * > I am going to buy a car next week.
+                * > Tomorrow, We are going to visit my brother.
+                * > After lunch, He is goingo _to call_ Mr Brown.
+            - A conclusing regarding(respecto a) the inmediate future.
+An expectation(Una expectativa).
+We know something about the present -> we can say some about the future which follows from the above.
+                * > David missed the bus.
+He is going to be late.
             - We use _be going to + base form_ to make a prediction when we know or can see that something Is going to happen.
             - Plans:
                 * You're going to work for an International Company.